scalikejdbc/scalikejdbc/readme.md

 ### withinTx block / session

-Execute query / update in already existing transction.
+Execute query / update in already existing transctions.

 `Tx#begin()`, `Tx#rollback()` or `Tx#commit()` should be handled.